The Poodle is one of the best family dogs in the world.

 Unfortunately when under-stimulated these mixes become quite a handful.
 They need daily training.

-The Poochon is a beautiful poodle and Bichon Frise mix that has lots of love to give.
+The poochon is a beautiful bichon poodle mix that has lots of love to give.

 They are great for an owner of any age and skill level.
 They also make great family pets as children absolutely love them.